Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 - CREATE INDEX is mapped to ALTER TABLE.
 It can not create primary key or foreign key, but ALTER TABLE can.

-- Index order: ASC or DESC specify index values are stored in ascending or descending order.
-Default is ASC.
-Index order is not permitted for HASH indexes.

 - Index prefix length: